gatsbyjs/gatsby/docs/blog/2018-10-26-export-a-drupal-site-to-gatsby/index.md

 }
 ```

-And now we have all the data we wanted, so it is just a matter of creating a file with the frontmatter data and the body of the text.
-Luckily our Drupal blog is also using markdown.
-Else we would have to look for an HTML to Markdown Javascript library.
+And now you have all the data you need, now it is just a matter of creating a file with the metadata in yaml format and the body of the text in markdown format.
+Luckily, a Drupal blog can also use markdown.
+Else you can also look for an HTML to Markdown Javascript library like [turndown](https://github.com/domchristie/turndown).

 ```javascript
   fs.mkdir(path, (err) => { });